Table of Contents

 reduce taxable net income from investment real estate.”

-Suburban multifamily assets in the Midwest and Southeast are predicted to provide the best investment opportunities for reliable market performance and expected returns.
+Investment opportunities with expected stability and returns are likely to come from suburban multifamily assets in the Midwest and Southeast.
 Multifamily markets such as Columbus, Cleveland, and Cincinnati should continue to be among the best performing in the country.